 In contrast to most other tickets in Germany the Deutschlandticket will not allow you to take kids/bikes/dogs with you for free.

-Children under six are free but they will need their own ticket (no reduced price so also €49) once they turn six.
-In contrast, children under 16 are free when travelling with an adult on long-distance trains with a regular ticket.
+Children under six are free but kids will need their own ticket (no reduced price so also €49) once they turn six.
+In contrast, with a regular ticket children under 16 are free when travelling with an adult on long-distance train.

 Even worse, there is no similar ticket offered for dogs or bikes.
 You will have to buy a traditional ticket for the specific ride you are planning on.